-As a whole, the collaboration considers the progress on SoLID to be adequately substantial and positive to enable the next phase to begin, in particular a DOE Science Review.
-We therefore submit this revised pCDR as a first formal response to the 2015 JLab Director's Review, and look forward to the committee's evaluation and subsequent guidance from the laboratory.
+At this stage, the collaboration considers the progress on SoLID to be adequately substantial to enable the next phase to begin, in particular a DOE Science Review.
+We therefore submit this recently revised pCDR, and look forward to subsequent guidance from the laboratory.